Information and Login

 A new simulation can be created from the configuration view or from the simulations view by pushing the “New Simulation” button.

 When creating a new simulation, you need to specify the name of your simulation and/or any advanced settings you would like.
-These advanced settings initialization parameters include the initial bit depth of your simulation, the initial top of string position, the auto connection time, and whether you want to be able to simulate influx/losses or not.
-If you choose “Based on geopressure”, the geopressure curves will define your boundaries for influx and losses.
+In the “Initial conditions” tab you can set initial bit, initial top of string position, and initial pit condition.

 Drilling Parameters (Setpoints)